-This program will benefit LMFT, LPCC, LEP and LCSW licensees and pre licensees by gaining an understanding on how to effectively build therapeutic relationship with Muslim clients, more confidently assess client's needs and implement religiously and culturally sensitive therapeutic strategies and understand and practice appropriate Theoretical perspectives when working with the Pilipino Community and understand and practice Clinical interventions when working with the Pilipino Community, and understand the obstacles trans women of color face.
+This program will benefit LMFT, LPCC, LEP and LCSW licensees and pre licensees by gaining an understanding on how to effectively build therapeutic relationship with Muslim clients, more confidently assess client's needs and implement religiously and culturally sensitive therapeutic strategies and understand and practice appropriate theoretical perspectives when working with the Pilipino Community, understand and practice Clinical interventions when working with the Pilipino Community, and understand the obstacles trans women of color face.

 Includes: Continental Breakfast, Chicken and Cheese Enchiladas (including gluten free), beans rice and salad, Lunch and snacks and meets the qualifications for 6 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
 Sacramento Valley Chapter of California Marriage and Family Therapists (SVC-CAMFT) CAMFT CEPA CE Provider #62279 is approved by the California Association of Marriage and Family Therapists to sponsor Continuing Education for LMFTs, LCSWs, LPCCs, and LEPs.
 SVC-CAMFT maintains the responsibility for the program and all its content.
 CE Credit will be awarded after the completion of the course via email in exchange for a completed course evaluation form.